China’s EV Industry vs. the World: What Western Tariffs Mean for the Future of Trade and Climate

 How China Gained the EV Edge

 Chinese EV production has grown massively over the past two decades largely because of a host of subsidies to the industry — primarily rebates and sales tax exemptions — estimated to total $230.9 billion USD in the years 2009-2023.
 Moreover, Chinese producers benefit generally from large economies of scale and cheap labour costs.
 China also dominates EV battery production, producing around two-thirds of the global supply, so Chinese manufacturers benefit from cheap domestic batteries.
 Chinese EVs manufacturers are producing so many EVs that they now have a massive surplus and are increasingly looking to export abroad, much to the chagrin of Western manufacturers.
 This oversupply has led to steep domestic EV price wars, which have significantly driven down EV prices in China.
-China’s market now accounts for 60% of global EV sales, where domestic uptake has increased as EVs in China have become cheaper than gasoline-fueled vehicles.
+China’s market now accounts for 60 per cent of global EV sales, where domestic uptake has increased as EVs in China have become cheaper than gasoline-fueled vehicles.

 Why Western Countries are Fighting Back